Shelby Cycle Museum Opens July 7

 Shelby bicycle collector Stan Cain and Shelby Police Chief Lance Combs envisioned a bicycle museum which would be open anytime for families to bring children and out-of-town guests; hIstorian Christina Yetzer Drain, provided the research about the bicycle companies as well as the factories that were housed in the building before the cycle factory; and Seltzer descendant Scott Moehring who brought the history to life through his designs.
 A score of volunteers helped in the construction.

 The Shelby Cycle Historical Society received a grant from Ohio Humanities to create the interactive museum in the Shelby Justice Center.
 The $29,000 grant includes more than $10,000 of volunteer research time, as well as $5,000 to purchase a display case, bicycle racks, and interpretive panels and murals.
 The display is tied to this website through QR codes, where visitors can find additional information.

-We thank Shelby Mayor Steven Schag, Police Chief Lance Combs and Judge Sheree Studer for allowing the use of the lobby of the Justice Center.
+We thank Shelby Mayor Steven Schag, Police Chief Lance Combs and Judge Sheree Studer for allowing the use of the lobby and halls of the Justice Center.
 The lobby will be open 24/7 with the security we require to house an exhibit at minimal cost.
 We are very excited about the project because hopefully it will pave the way to a more permanent exhibit.